mandrasch/ddev-laravel-vite/README.md

     https_port: 5173
 ```

-A `ddev restart` is needed after that.
+⚠️  A `ddev restart` is needed after that.

-See [Exposing Extra Ports via ddev-router](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#exposing-extra-ports-via-ddev-router) for more information.

-⚠️ You'll need at least DDEV [v1.20.0](https://github.com/ddev/ddev/releases/tag/v1.20.0) for this, before it was done via docker-compose files ([example](https://github.com/torenware/ddev-viteserve/blob/master/docker-compose.viteserve.yaml)).
+_See [Exposing Extra Ports via ddev-router](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#exposing-extra-ports-via-ddev-router) for more information.
+You'll need at least DDEV [v1.20.0](https://github.com/ddev/ddev/releases/tag/v1.20.0) for this, before it was done via docker-compose files ([example](https://github.com/torenware/ddev-viteserve/blob/master/docker-compose.viteserve.yaml))._

-3. The `vite.config.js` needs some modifications.
+3. The `vite.config.js` needs some modifications as well.
 These `.server` options were added:

 ```js
  server: {